 Cape Lookout National Seashore

-Located on the Southern Outer Banks on the Crystal Coast, Cape Lookout National Seashore offers three undeveloped barrier islands that span across 55 miles.
+Located on the Southern Outer Banks on the Crystal Coast, Cape Lookout National Seashore is a hidden gem in North Carolina that boasts three undeveloped barrier islands that span across 55 miles.
 The perfect place to go swimming, birding, windsurfing and shelling, camping is also a favorite pastime here, as this is a place that you can truly get away from it all.
 A popular area to go surf fishing, the beautiful beaches are also known for being home to wild horses.
 Where fishermen, whalers, and stockmen have gone on daring adventures, you can now take a guided tour of the Portsmouth Village, climb the lighthouse, and lounge on the sun-kissed beaches on Shackleford Banks.

 Carolina Beach State Park is a popular 761-acre park, where you’ll find easy access to some of the state’s best fishing spots.
 Perfect for those looking for a secluded camping spot, set up your tent underneath the towering trees and spend your days hiking the miles of various habitats.
 See if you can find the rare Venus flytrap, one of the world’s most unique carnivorous plants and observe the park’s wide diversity of plant and animal life.
 Family camping cabins are available for those who prefer a night of air-conditioning, while group camping and a family campground offer a picnic table and grill.